giriadini/devops-pipeline/README.md

 # devops-pipeline

-Devops-pipeline project is an example of CI pipeline.
+Devops-pipeline is a Spring Boot application with a RESTful webservice for retrieving versioning information.

 Components:
 ==========